stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Once SONiC Application Extension is installed in the system it must be treated in the same way as any optional SONiC feature.

 SAE Infrastructure *must* register new feature in CONFIG DB.

-*NOTE*: This will require to execute *config save* operation during extension installation.

 [Optional Feature HLD Reference](https://github.com/Azure/SONiC/blob/master/doc/Optional-Feature-Control.md)